Location

 DESCHUTES RIVER ACCOMMODATIONS AND CAMPING

 The Bureau of Land Management (BLM) manages more public lands than any other agency in the United States.
 BLM lands surround the Lower Deschutes River corridor and there are quite a few riverside campgrounds not far from Maupin.
-It’s important to note that these public campgrounds are available only on a first-come, first-serve basis, so on busy weekends space can sometimes be hard to come by.
+It’s important to note that these public campgrounds are available only on a first-come, first-served basis, so on busy weekends space can sometimes be hard to come by.
 Facilities include a pit toilet, but no running water other than the river itself. campfires are prohibited so you need to bring a cookstove of some sort.
 A list of nearby camps can be found through the BLM.

 If you want to reserve something ahead of time, there are a couple of camping options.